-Welcome back for part 2 in our beads series!
+Welcome back for part 2 in our beads series in which we’ll be adding beads to our knitting using a small crochet hook!
 If you’ve missed the first tutorial on how to add beads with Superfloss, you can read up on it here.

 In this tutorial I am going to give step by step instructions on how to attach beads to your knitting using a tiny crochet hook.
 And when I say tiny, I mean tiny.
 I normally use a 0.75 mm or US size 14 crochet hook when working with size 8/0 beads.
 If you’re working with size 6/0 beads you might get away with a 1 mm or US size 12 crochet hook, depending on the brand of beads you are using.